 Old Shoe Boxes & Laces

 Instead of collecting dust, put these boxes to work storing gifted clothes.
 Use shredded paper as a filler and, if you want to spruce it up more, wrap it with old wrapping paper or any other idea from this list.
 You can even paint it with chalkboard paint and attach a piece of chalk—which makes for a fun and creative child’s gift.
+Or just paint it with your own creative design.

 Sticking with the shoe theme, use old laces in place of plastic ribbon.
 We’d recommend washing them first, though.